 As for my history, I won't tell you all about how I've been taking photos since I was five or how I come from a long line of artists and photographers because I just don't.
 I was born and raised in a small farming town in Southeast Nebraska.
 I come from a long line of German-bred farmers and grew up tending to dairy calves and learning how to work hard.
 Being the adventurous type, I moved to South Florida when I was 18 to attend university.
 It was in Florida where I found myself starting my business, finding an incredible church, and meeting my Kiwi husband.
-As of February 2016, I live in Havelock North, New Zealand and begin the adventure of marriage and business in a far away land.
+As of February 2016, I live in Hawkes Bay New Zealand and begin the adventure of life in a far away land.
 Although, Nebraska and Florida will always have a large part of my heart.